Class Visits and Instruction

 Best Practices for Instructional Collaboration

-- Requests should be initiated before the beginning of the semester, as early in the course development process as possible.
+- Requests should be initiated as early in the course development process as possible.
+Requests received after the start of a semester will not be accepted.

 - Visits to the Archives should be included in the course syllabus at the time of its distribution to students and a copy of the syllabus should be shared with the collaborating archivist.